EvanForsythe/BB485/week03.md

 ![phy06](/Images/Week03/phy06.png)

 ## <ins>**Phylogenetic inference**<ins> <a name="phylogenies"></a>
 The phylogenitic trees that we're used to seeing are the output of complex statistical analyses.
 We can never know the true relationships of species (without a time-machine), so a phylogeny is our 'best guess' based on stastical analysis of data.
-The process of using statistics to make a best guess is called <ins>phylogenetic inference<ins>.
+The process of using statistics to make a best guess is called. <ins>phylogenetic inference</ins>.

 ![phy07](/Images/Week03/phy07.png)